To08m/Spellbook/README.md

 * Add a delete button to each list item that removes it from the list.

-##$ Super Mega Bonus Credit
+### Super Mega Bonus Credit

-*Remove the item from the array as well.
+* Remove the item from the array as well.

 ## Day 2 HW